-Walkthroughs / Manor Lords / Best Early Game Build Order
+Walkthroughs / Manor Lords / Best Build Order and Starting Resources

 Jump into Manor Lords with confidence: we’ll help you steady your first village, keep people fed and happy, earn money fast, and win smart fights without wrecking your economy.